appt-org/appt-website/README.md

 ## Generated stats

 To show our stat blocks we use data from the [Accessibility Data Pipeline](https://github.com/Q42/accessibility-data-pipeline).
-Every night a Github workflow will check if there is any new data and if there is push it to main in the `/src/data/generated/data-features` folder.
+Every night a GitHub workflow will check if there is any new data and if there is push it to main in the `/src/data/generated/data-features` folder.
 We can show this data in the website by using a `PercentageBlock` in `.mdx` files.
 The numbers will automatically update when they have changed.

 ```jsx
 <PercentageBlock metrics={[{ title: '[Title of your metrix]', key: '[Key of the metric, for example: android-preference_daytime-night]', isPercentage: true/false }]}>